popolony2k/hinotori/tools/hmake/docs/wip.md

     - Add some builtin constants
         - __ARCH__ (Default value set depending on archtecture - MSX, MACOSX, LINUX, WINDOWS);
 4. Add support to use '#' after concatenation '\' at execution step;
+5. Add support to multiples targets in the same line (separated by spaces). (eg. target_1 target2 : prerequisite);